-The primary symptom of complex regional pain syndrome is pain that is intense and burning and is much stronger than would be expected for the type of injury that occurred; gets worse rather than better over time; and begins at the point of injury but often spreads to the whole limb or the arm or leg on the other side of the body.
+CRPS symptoms may change over time and vary from person to person.
+The primary symptom of CRPS is pain that is intense and burning and is much stronger than would be expected for the type of injury that occurred; gets worse rather than better over time and begins at the point of injury but often spreads to the whole limb or the arm or leg on the other side of the body.

-At PMIR Medical Center, we understand that pain is a complex condition that affects the whole person – body, mind and spirit.
+At PMIR Medical Center, we understand that pain is a complex condition that affects the whole person – body, mind, and spirit.
 We provide a comprehensive, multidisciplinary approach to treatment, customizing the most effective treatment plans for our patients and empowering them to become a collaborative partner in their recovery process.